Quantized Visual Geometry Grounded Transformer

 Lemma~\ref{lemma:hadamard} suggests that the Hadamard rotation disperses outlier values across channels, resulting in a more uniform distribution, thereby significantly reducing their impact.
 Therefore, the original distribution becomes concentrated and smoother, which is more favorable for quantization.
 Figure~\ref{fig:naive_rot} illustrates the smoothed distributions after the Hadamard rotation, where the extremely massive outliers are mitigated.

 \textbf{Post-Local-Smooth.} Although the Hadamard rotation mitigates global skew, the transformed distribution still exhibits considerable local variance, as shown in Fig.~\ref{fig:naive_rot}.
 While the Hadamard rotation spreads outliers across channels, it only weakens the global outliers, rather than eliminating the outliers within individual channels.
-To further reduce quantization error, we introduce a channel-wise scale to normalize the internal channel distributions:
+To further reduce quantization error, we introduce a channel-wise scale to normalize the internal channel distributions. \rebuttal{Unlike traditional scaling~\citep{xiao2023smoothquant, wu2024ptq4dit} that computes $c_i = \frac{\max(|\mathbf{X}_i|)^{\alpha}}{\max(|\mathbf{W}_i|)^{1-\alpha}}$, we derive scale factors from the rotated distribution, ensuring robustness against extreme special-token values.

 where $\alpha$ balances quantization difficulty between activations and weights (typically $\alpha=0.5$).
-Unlike traditional scaling~\citep{xiao2023smoothquant, wu2024ptq4dit}, our scheme derives scale factors from the rotated distribution, ensuring robustness against extreme special-token values.
 This design offers two advantages: (1) the scale factor is derived from a smoother distribution after the pre-rotation, avoiding extreme values that could otherwise complicate weight quantization; and (2) it ensures that the post-scaled distribution even smoother.
-If using pre-scale, the post-rotation would destabilized the benefits of channel-scaling.
-The scale factors can also be fused into neighboring layers~\citep{xiao2023smoothquant}, introducing no runtime cost.
+If using pre-scale, the post-rotation would destabilize the benefits of channel-scaling.
+The scale factors can also be fused into neighboring normalization layers~\citep{xiao2023smoothquant}, introducing no runtime cost.}